• Skip to primary navigation

 burning, burning–I still ache.

-Eian Tsou is a current student studying in New York.
-His work has been acknowledged by organizations such as the Alliance for Young Artists & Writers, JUST POETRY!!!
-Teen Ink, and the WEIGHT Journal.
-Outside of writing, Eian loves to volunteer, play with his dogs, kick around a soccer ball, and eat tasty foods.
+ET is a current student and has been writing as a hobby for several years.
+Outside of writing, he loves to volunteer, play with his dogs, kick around a soccer ball, and eat tasty foods.